-Maximo Laura Gives Ancient Andean Culture the Voice of Today
+Maximo Laura Gives Ancient Andean Culture a Voice of Today

-by JAYNE BENTLEY GASKINS for Fiber Art Now Magazine
+by Jayne Gently Gaskins for Fiber Art Now Magazine

 At the same time, there is another voice in Peru.
 It comes from master weaver, Maximo Laura, who has taken the iconography of his heritage and evolved it into the 21st century through his tapestries.
 His works translate the spirit of his culture into the world of today.

 To understand Máximo’s art, you must first understand the world from which it evolved.
 This entails stepping back in time to the small villages throughout the Peruvian Andes where art has been a principal means of communication for centuries.
 Spanish is Peru’s official language, but the native languages of Quechua and Aymara are still spoken throughout the country.
 Neither is written and both vary between regions and communities.
 Art is, therefore, a vital communication tool.
 The symbols and motifs displayed in the weavings and other art objects convey the essence of their culture, religion, and history.

 When the Spanish invaded in the 1500s, they destroyed much of the indigenous culture and forced their religion and way of life on the natives.
 Recognizing the power of communication through art, one of the many indignities imposed on the natives was forbidding them to weave tapestries other than rugs for churches.
 Everything in their lives, including art and clothing, changed to reflect the dictates of the Spanish.